nwolff/cours-NN/enhancements.md

 ## Technical

+- Try to remove the extra invert-canvas, by using a grayscale and invert filter on the normalize canvas (had this idea _after_ rewriting some image processing in javascript)
+- Use tf.confusionMatrix, instead of doing it manually ?
 - Simplify link filtering
 - Bug on firefox when training the Zalando model, the accuracy stays very low and the confusion matrix shows a single line, as if there was only one number shown.
 Two participants had this on firefox and the problem went away when they switched to chrome
-- Store the all digits dataset locally
-- Tighter typing
-- Use tf.confusionMatrix, instead of doing it manually ?
 - Extract common things from all routes pages: functions, components, slots ?
 - Error in console when resizing
-- Try to remove the extra invert-canvas, by using a grayscale and invert filter on the normalize canvas (had this idea _after_ rewriting some image processing in javascript)